martin41goudxpw/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Avoid unnecessary complexity and strive for clarity and elegance in your solutions.
 Remember, code is read far more often than it is written, so prioritize readability over cleverness."

 This reminder emphasizes the importance of writing clean, concise, and intuitive code, which not only enhances collaboration among developers but also makes debugging and future enhancements significantly easier.
 Ultimately, simplicity in programming can lead to more robust, efficient, and sustainable software systems.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write clear, concise, and self-explanatory code, and remember that debugging, maintaining, and enhancing simple code is far easier than unraveling complex spaghetti code."

+In essence, prioritize clarity and readability over unnecessary complexity, as it enhances the longevity and sustainability of your software projects.